 Kirstin is a painter living in Providence, Rhode Island and working in Pawtucket, Rhode Island.
 Kirstin studied painting at the Rhode Island School of Design, graduating with an MFA in 2005.
 She began her studies as a literature student at Brown University, graduating in 2001 with Bachelors degrees in both Literatures in English and Visual Art.
-Kirstin’s work has been shown in venues across the country, notably the Ann Street Gallery in Newburgh, NY, Salvatore Ferragamo Gallery in New York, the Kniznick Gallery at Brandeis University, Silas Marder Gallery in Bridgehampton, NY, the Art Gallery of Calgary in Canada, Kate Singleton’s online project Buy Some Damn Art, Darger HQ of Lincoln, Nebraska, Room 83 Spring in Watertown, MA, Yellow Peril Gallery in Providence, RI, the Lentos Museum in Linz, Austria and Bunker Projects in Pittsburgh, PA.
-She has attended residencies at the Atlantic Center for the Arts, Vermont Studio Center, Bunker Projects, and the Wassaic Project.
-Kirstin's work is currently represented by Darger HQ gallery in Omaha, Nebraska and Silence is Accurate in New York.
-Recent shows include a two-person show in April of 2016 with Anthony Hawley at her gallery, Darger HQ and a group show at the Woskob Family Gallery in State College, PA with MAAKE magazine.
-Kirstin's upcoming shows include group exhibitions at the Wassaic Project in Wassaic, NY in Summer of 2017 and the Art Complex Museum in Duxbury, MA in fall of 2017.
+Kirstin’s work has been shown in venues across the country and abroad, recently showing in group shows at the Carole Calo Gallery at Stonehill College in Easton, MA The Duxbury Art Complex Museum in Duxbury, MA, New Bedford Art Museum in New Bedford, MA, the Wassaic Project in Amenia, NY, the Bedford Gallery in Walnut Creek, CA, the Yellow Peril Gallery in Providence, RI, the Lentos Museum in Linz, Austria and Bunker Projects in Pittsburgh, PA among others.
+She has attended residencies at the Atlantic Center for the Arts, Vermont Studio Center, Bunker Projects, the Wassaic Project, the Kimmel Harding Nelson Center for the Arts, and the Sam and Adele Golden Foundation.
+Kirstin's work is represented by Darger HQ gallery in Omaha, Nebraska, where she has shown most recently in 2016 with artist Anthony Hawley in the two person show “A Hex, A Host, A Guest, A Ghost”.

 Site images photographed by Karen Philippi Photography unless otherwise noted.